Keduse/Minecraft-Fabric-Version-Loader/README.md

 # How to use
 First, ensure that you have [FabricMC](https://fabricmc.net/) installed and have run Minecraft on your computer at least once.

+**IF YOU ALREADY HAVE MODS DOWNLOADED, BACK THEM UP IN A SEPARATE FOLDER** (Don't do as I did and unintentionally delete them)

 Next, create a folder named `.mods` in your `.minecraft` folder.

 Then, place your "modpacks" inside the `.mods` folder labeled by which version they belong to.